RomansWorks/PCombinator/README.md

 - ✅ Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
 - ✅ Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections. (also see [article](https://arxiv.org/abs/2401.03729))

+### Main Concepts

 There are two parts to the library, each can be used independently:

 1. The **Combinators** (arranged in a tree): which generate the prompts.
 2. The **Evaluator**: which evaluates the effectiveness of the prompts.
 This is work in progress.

+#### Paths and Rendering

 There are two main **actions** in the library:

 1. **Generating** **Paths** - which are walks down the combinator tree, i.e. specific combinations of the ingredients in the tree.
 This is done using the `generate_paths` method of the combinator.
 2. **Rendering** a prompt: The process of generating a prompt from a path in the combinator tree.
 This is done using the `render_path` method of the combinator.

 Some metrics that can be used to evaluate the effectiveness of the prompts:
-📈 The score given by a human or a model judge to the output.
+- 📈 The score given by a human or a model judge to the output.
-📈 Use score on existing labeled datasets and evaluators.
+- 📈 Use score on existing labeled datasets and evaluators.
-📉 The perplexity of the model on the prompt.
+- 📉 The perplexity of the model on the prompt.

 ## How to use it?

 A simple example is below.
 A more full example is in the `examples` folder and at the end of this document.

-### Simple example
+### Simple example - LLMs

 ```python
 import random